tshepang/blog/content/computing/matplotlib rocks.rst

    pyplot.show()

 .. image:: images/matplotlib-1.png
+   :alt: image resulting from running the code above

 You will notice that there's 2 graphs drawn over the same axis, nothing special.
 What I really loved about matplotlib is that I did not need to